-Every day in Congress, in their states and districts, in the media, on their websites, elected Democrats should be loudly messaging the
+Every day in Congress, in their states and districts, in the media, on their websites, elected Democrats should be loudly messaging the imminent loss

 of unemployment compensation as yet another example of Republicans giving the shaft to more than two million vulnerable Americans.
 Of flipping off citizens already on the economic precipice.